RaquelRaquel/Portfolio/Find_and_Delete_Missing_Data.md

         print('Number of columns:', len(dataset[0]))
 ```

-Below, the header and data rows 1 through 4 are printed for the ios apps.
+Below, the header and data records 1 through 4 are printed for the ios apps.
 The `rows_and_columns` were assigned "True", in order to count the number of columns and rows.